 Vibrant international Street Performers will be hitting the streets of Auckland for the fifteenth time over Auckland Anniversary Weekend 2015.
 Acrobats, jugglers, contortionists, hula hoop artists, comedians and many others will rendezvous on Auckland’s Waterfront to create the electrifying atmosphere that is the Auckland International Buskers Festival!

 The festival runs from Friday 23rd to Monday 26th January 2015.

 Day shows start every day at 12 noon.
 Night Shows run on Friday and Saturday.

 Zip on your best clapping hands, firm up your stomping boots and dive down the back of the couch for a handful of loose change.
 From the Viaduct to Vulcan Lane, the streets will be transformed into a playground for some of the world’s most talented street performers.
-Come experience a world of madness and mayhem at the 2013 International Buskers Festival in Auckland’s BIG little city.
+Come experience a world of madness and mayhem at the 2013 International Buskers Festival in Auckland’s Heart of the City.

 Buskers Funky Facts:

 A busker is a street performer who entertains and delights others for voluntary donations.

 What do Buskers do?

 Well, what don’t they do?
 Buskers juggle, dance, eat fire, swallow swords, perform magic tricks….
 The list is just too long to fit in here!